Papal apartments: Facilities

-The apartments include about ten rooms including a vestibule, a small studio office for the papal secretary, the pope's private study, the pope's bedroom in the corner of the building, a medical suite (which includes dental equipment and equipment for emergency surgery), a dining room, a small living room, and the kitchen.
-There is a roof garden and staff quarters for the nuns (German Benedictines) who run the Prefecture of the Pontifical Household (papal household).
+The apartments include about ten rooms consisting of a vestibule, a small studio office for the papal secretary, the pope's private study, the pope's bedroom in the corner of the building, a medical suite (which includes dental equipment and equipment for emergency surgery), a dining room, a small living room, and a kitchen.
+There is a roof garden and staff quarters for the housekeepers.
 It is from the window of his small study that the pope greets and blesses pilgrims to Saint Peter's Square on Sundays.
 The private library has been described as a "vast room with two windows overlooking Saint Peter's Square."
 The pope's private chapel occupies the top storey on the east side of the Cortile di Sisto V.

 Residency

 The pope usually lives at the papal apartments except for the months of July to September, when the Papal Palace of Castel Gandolfo is the official summer residence.
-Three of the last five popes, John XXIII, John Paul I, and John Paul II, died in the papal apartments; the fourth, Paul VI, died at Castel Gandolfo, whilst the fifth, Benedict XVI, resigned and lived at Castel Gandolfo before moving into his new residence within the Vatican.
+Three of the last six popes, John XXIII, John Paul I, and John Paul II, died in the papal apartments; the fourth, Paul VI, died at Castel Gandolfo; the fifth, Benedict XVI, died at Mater Ecclesiae Monastery, his home after his resignation in 2013; and the sixth, Francis, died at Domus Sanctae Marthae, where he lived throughout his pontificate.

-However, Pope Francis, after his election, declined to stay in the papal apartments in favour of his two-room residence in the Domus Sanctae Marthae.
-Similarly, he stayed in an apartment instead of the Archbishop's Palace during his tenure as Archbishop of Buenos Aires.
+Pope Leo XIV announced he would follow the tradition of many predecessors and take up residence in the papal apartments.